lsst-dm/dmtn-183/index.rst

 To read individual alert data, users access the backing alert packets through the butler, which should wrap up the object storage and provide access by alert ID.

-To read bulk alert data, users can request the Avro Object Container files for particular nights.

 This satisfies each of the three use cases:
  - As a **historical record**: By writing to the object store first, we can be sure that all published alerts are recorded.
    In case of Kafka downtime, we may store _more_ alerts than were recorded, but this is acceptable.